choyt/react-accessible-components/README.md

 ### NOTE
 * If the element with the grid role is an HTML table element, then it is not necessary to use ARIA roles for rows and cells because the HTML elements have implied ARIA semantics.
 For example, an HTML <TR> has an implied ARIA role of row.
 A grid built from an HTML table that includes cells that span multiple rows or columns must use HTML rowspan and colspan and must not use aria-rowspan or aria-colspan.
 * If rows or cells are included in a grid via aria-owns, they will be presented to assistive technologies after the DOM descendants of the grid element unless the DOM descendants are also included in the aria-owns attribute.
-See using aria-owns for a detailed explanation.

 # Listbox
 A listbox widget presents a list of options and allows a user to select one or more of them.
 A listbox that allows a single option to be chosen is a single-select listbox; one that allows multiple options to be selected is a multi-select listbox.